-Sidgl lives at the intersection of art, craftsmanship and between my skill and the client’s imagination.
+Sidgl lives at the intersection of art, craftsmanship and the client’s imagination.
 No bag exists until I speak with the client and we decide what they want and need.
 Whether it is extra pockets, or padding, or a specific color combination.
 After we have a conversation, I hand select the material, cut and sew.
 The goal is to focus on this 1 to 1 relationship, and get the client exactly what they want.
 In this regard, Sidgl is dedicated to this collaboration.
 A sidgl bag does not exist until you imagine it to be.

 From a sustainability standpoint, this approach allows control of the fabric waste, the quality and the kinds of materials I use, and hopefully, the post-consumer waste by making a product that is well-designed and still useful 30 years from now.